Wesenheit/pdm-hpc/README.md

 # pdm-hpc
+> [!CAUTION]
+> Plugin is currently in the experimental phase, things may break!

 Virtual enviroments are the usuall way to version and control packages used in the real-world dev work.
 However, this is not the usuall way to work on HPC clusters.
 In such cases